theanh994/CeloSaver---Mobile-Micro-Savings-Platform/README.md

-Sure — here’s your full **English version of the README.md** for your **CeloSaver Smart Contract** project, formatted and ready for GitHub:

----

 # 🪙 CeloSaver Smart Contract

 **CeloSaver** is a **DeFi smart contract** that allows users to create **personal savings goals** and manage their assets in a **decentralized** way on the **Celo blockchain**.